 Requirements and Measures

 WR1.
-Each Balancing Authority shall use the WIT as the primary means to confirm common Net Scheduled Interchange (NSI) and Net Actual Interchange (NAI), except when the WIT is not available.
+Each Balancing Authority shall use the Interchange Software as the primary means to confirm common Net Scheduled Interchange (NSI) and Net Actual Interchange (NAI), except when the Interchange Software is not available.

 WM1.
-Each Balancing Authority will have evidence that it used the WIT as the Balancing Authority’s primary means of common NSI and NAI confirmation, except when the WIT is not available, as required in Requirement WR1.
+Each Balancing Authority will have evidence that it used the Interchange Software as the Balancing Authority’s primary means of common NSI and NAI confirmation, except when the Interchange Software is not available, as required in Requirement WR1.

 WR2.
 Each Balancing Authority shall confirm its common NSI with each Adjacent Balancing Authority at the following times: